-- Problems with thinking and memory (e.g., confusion)
+- Problems with thinking and memory, such as confusion

 - Trouble with balance and walking

-To help drain the extra CSF from the brain, a VP shunt is inserted into the head.
-The shunt takes the fluid out of the brain and moves it into the abdomen, where it is absorbed by the body.
-This decreases the pressure and swelling in the brain.
+To help drain the extra CSF from your brain, a VP shunt will be placed into your head.
+The VP shunt works by taking the fluid out of your brain and moving it into your abdomen (belly), where it’s absorbed by your body.
+This lowers the pressure and swelling in your brain.